 The goal of Title I is to ensure that all children have an equal opportunity to obtain a high-quality education and reach proficiency on state academic achievement assessments.

 The eligibility of a school to receive Title I services is determined by the percentage of students receiving free or reduced cost meals and students that have demonstrated a need for services.
 After a campus qualifies as a Title I school, students generally receive instruction in small groups of ten or less by a highly qualified teacher.
 The Title I classes are supplemental and do not take the place of regular classroom instruction.
-Please contact Betsy Gust with questions.
+Please contact Nardeen Boxell with questions.

 A strong component of the Title I program is the parent/school relationship.
 Each campus works with families to support student success by offering multiple parent involvement opportunities throughout the school year.
 Before you volunteer, you must complete a criminal background check.
 This helps to keep students safe at our schools.